-Other 2015 recycling results include:
+Other 2016 recycling results include:

-- 545 tons of metals and other scrap materials left over from fieldwork. - 56 tons of wood pallets.
-We send these to a local service where they are shredded into landscaping mulch. - 960 pounds of alkaline batteries.
-We send these to a vendor who recovers steel and zinc. - Approximately 62.5 tons of paper.
+- 732 tons of metals and other scrap materials left over from fieldwork. - 2.9 tons of computing equipment and supplies.
+We send these to an e-Stewards Certified company for recycling or reuse. - 590 pounds of alkaline batteries.
+We send these to a vendor who recovers steel and zinc. - Approximately 51.1 tons of paper.

-Overall, MGE's recycling rate is more than 50%.
+Overall, MGE's annual recycling rate continues to be more than 50%.
 At MGE, waste management is a top priority across all departments.